dgwartney/pandoc-book-template/contents/hr-agent/agent.md

 - Click on the Agent _Save_ button in the upper right corner of the Agent page.

-You now have base Human Resources agent that can be customized.
+You now have base human resources agent that can be customized.